Rush Limbaugh on the cutting edge of societal evolution.

 I mean, stranger things have happened.

-And Fitzgerald making it a point today to say that Obama had nothing to do with it.
+But this is all just the timing of this and Fitzgerald making it a point today to say that Obama had nothing to do with this.

-Not about the president election.
+Not about the president elect.

-Was it yesterday we were talking about kids and how pampered they are, and oh, yeah, the economic story of parents.
+It was just yesterday, or maybe it was yesterday we were talking about kids and how pampered they are.

-And I made mention of the fact had a story yesterday that uh in in certain school districts, now they're getting rid of the word of the uh grade F and replacing it with H. Grade held, not a W. That reminds people of Bush.
+And I made mention of the fact, I had a story yesterday that in certain school districts, now they're getting rid of the word of the grade F and replacing it with H, grade held, not a W.

-It's H. Grade held.
+It's H, grade held.

 And this is in preparation for the student being able to hold on to his mortgage after not being able to pay for it.